 - Sprinkle with powdered sugar.
 This helps the sponge cake not stick.
 Flip the cake over the paper.
 Remove the parchment paper it was baked with.
 Let cool completely.
 No need to roll the sponge while still hot.

-- To caramelize shredded coconut add sugar and water in a medium pan over medium heat until dissolved completely and light caramel colored.
+- Add sugar and water in a medium pan over medium heat until dissolved completely and light caramel colored.
 Add shredded coconut, stir continuously to prevent burning until golden brown, for about 1 minute.
 Remove from heat, transfer it to a bowl and set aside to cool.

 - In a large bowl add mascarpone and mix for few seconds until smooth.
 Incorporate powdered sugar, vanilla and melted chocolate.
 Add caramelized coconut and refrigerate until cream is whipped.